jancarloviray/graphql-react-starter/README.md

 # GraphQL React Starter

-GraphQL Node.js Starter Kit is a boilerplate using [Node.js](https://nodejs.org/), [JavaScript](https://developer.mozilla.org/docs/Web/JavaScript) through [Babel](http://babeljs.io/) and using [GraphQL](http://graphql.org/) for API creations and consumption.
-For client-side, this uses React, React-Router and Redux.
+GraphQL Node.js Starter Kit is a bloat-less, ORM-free boilerplate using [Node.js](https://nodejs.org/), [JavaScript](https://developer.mozilla.org/docs/Web/JavaScript) through [Babel](http://babeljs.io/) and using [GraphQL](http://graphql.org/) for API creations and consumption.
+For client-side, this uses [React](https://facebook.github.io/react/), [React-Router](https://github.com/ReactTraining/react-router) and [Redux](https://github.com/reactjs/redux).
+For the database portion, this uses [PostgreSQL](https://www.postgresql.org/) and [SQLite](http://sqlite.org/), accessed through a great query-builder, [Knex.js](http://knexjs.org/)

-## Core Technologies

-- Node
-- GraphQL
-- PostgreSQL
-- React
-- React Router
-- Redux
-- Knex
-- Sqlite
-- Apollo GraphQL Client
+The purpose of this starter kit is to be as real-world starter as possible while being simple and bloat-free.
+As far as making this [Universal App](https://medium.com/@mjackson/universal-javascript-4761051b7ae9), it will not be part of the road-map as it's not always needed and often causes code bloat and more issues.

 ## Installation